-We are well aware that as a Chalkboard reader, making healthy choices are a vital part of your day.
+We are well aware that, as a Chalkboard reader, making healthy choices are a vital part of your day.
 From down dogs and chia bowls to urban hikes and oil-pulling, you recognize the importance of the small things and how each little practice during the week adds up to a healthier you overall.

 This is one of our favorite simple health tips to add to your arsenal, to further improve your kale-loving way of life: Start drinking apple cider vinegar.
 The practice of drinking apple cider vinegar is as old as guzzling down castor oil.
 It is a traditional home remedy that has stood not only the test of time, but also the scrutiny of scientists, proving to be an effective way to improve health in many ways.
 Benefits include weight loss, lower blood sugar levels and improvement in the symptoms of diabetes.
 The best part is that including as little as a couple tablespoons into your diet a day can help.
 Here’s how…

-The Gritty Details: Apple cider vinegar is a type of vinegar made from pulverized apples.
+The Nitty Gritty: Apple cider vinegar is a type of vinegar made from pulverized apples.
 Unpasteurized ACV contains “mother of vinegar,” which has a strain-like appearance and can make the vinegar look slightly congealed.
 Apple cider vinegar is made through two fermentation processes.
 In the first stage of fermentation, the sugars are turned into alcohol.
 In the second fermentation process the alcohol is converted into vinegar by acetic acid-forming bacteria (acetobacter).
 This process results in a blend of acetic acid and malic acid.
 These acids are what gives vinegar its sour taste, as well as its name, “sour wine.”
 The curative properties of apple cider vinegar are mostly due its naturally-occurring acids.
 Although counterintuitive, the acidic nature of vinegar has an alkalizing effect on the body once ingested.
 These acids also increase your body’s absorption of important minerals from the foods you eat, while also slowing down the absorption of sugars.

 Digestive Relief: Clinical evidence has shown that apple cider vinegar can help improve digestion if taken before a meal.
 Being an alkalizing agent, it can ease symptoms of acid reflux and GERD, while also aiding in the breakdown of ingested foods.